Generic name: fosphenytoin [ fos-FEN-i-toyn ]

-You should not use fosphenytoin if you also take delavirdine (Rescriptor), if you are allergic to fosphenytoin or phenytoin (Dilantin), or if you have certain serious heart conditions such as:
+You should not use Cerebyx if you are allergic to Cerebyx or phenytoin, or if you have:

 if you drink large amounts of alcohol.

-Patients of Asian ancestry may have a higher risk of developing a rare but serious skin reaction to fosphenytoin.
-Your doctor may recommend a blood test before you start the medication to determine your risk of this skin reaction.
+Patients of Asian ancestry may have a higher risk of developing a rare but serious skin reaction to Cerebyx.
+You may need a blood test to determine your risk of this skin reaction.

-FDA pregnancy category D. Fosphenytoin may cause harm to an unborn baby, but having a seizure during pregnancy could harm both the mother and the baby.
-Tell your doctor if you are pregnant.
+Do not start or stop seizure medication during pregnancy without your doctor's advice.
+Cerebyx may harm an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
+Preventing seizures may outweigh these risks.
+Tell your doctor right away if you become pregnant.

-If you have received fosphenytoin during pregnancy, be sure to tell the doctor who delivers your baby about your fosphenytoin use.
-Both you and the baby may need to receive medications to prevent excessive bleeding during delivery and just after birth.
+If you receive Cerebyx during pregnancy, be sure to tell the doctor who delivers your baby.
+Both you and the baby may need medication to prevent bleeding during delivery and just after birth.

-This medication can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are using fosphenytoin.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using Cerebyx.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss a dose of fosphenytoin.
+Call your doctor for instructions if you miss a dose of Cerebyx.

 What happens if I overdose?

-Overdose symptoms may include weakness, nausea, vomiting, feeling light-headed, chest pain, fast or slow heart rate, weak pulse, slow breathing (breathing may stop).
+Overdose symptoms may include weakness, nausea, vomiting, feeling light-headed, fast or slow heart rate, tingling, muscle spasms, seizures, or slow breathing (breathing may stop).

 a light-headed feeling, like you might pass out;